nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     - Step 3: `<what you want to edit it to>`

 - Things you can edit:
-    - Supplier details (name,phone,price,item,and address)
+    - Supplier details (name, phone, price, item and address)
     - Tasks(type, time)

 - Examples: